Search

 Sticky Rice Stuffed Japanese Pumpkin Recipe

-If you are a fan of sticky rice, you will be sure to enjoy my Sticky Rice Stuffed Japanese Pumpkin (Kabocha squash) Recipe.
+If you’re a fan of sticky rice, you’re sure to enjoy my Sticky Rice Stuffed Japanese Pumpkin (Kabocha Squash) recipe.
 It’s savory, hearty, creamy, and sweet all in one bite!
-I’d like to also share with you a cooking trick, so we can all easily cut the tough skin of Japanese pumpkins.
+I’ll also share a cooking trick to help you easily cut through the tough skin of Japanese pumpkins.

 Sticky Rice Stuffed Japanese Pumpkin Recipe